 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Providence has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Providence has few renters and college students.
 But the biggest reason it is quieter in Providence than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Providence may be for you.

-Providence is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Providence doesn't have a public transportation system that people use for their commute.

-The citizens of Providence are slightly less educated than the national average of 21.84% for the average city or town: 14.57% of adults in Providence have a bachelor's degree or advanced degree
+The percentage of adults in Providence with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.57% of adults in Providence have a bachelor's degree or advanced degree.

 The per capita income in Providence in 2022 was $24,983, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,932 for a family of four.
 However, Providence contains both very wealthy and poor people as well.